Treatment is a great beginning, but what happens when the person with a Substance Use Disorder returns home, or if they never get to treatment?

 Families who learn The BALM® (Be A Loving Mirror) method learn how to:

-Become aware of triggers that can give their addict excuses to relapse
+Become aware of triggers and reactions that can give their loved ones excuses to relapse

-Improve their communication with their loved one as they discover and practice what it means to respond rather than react to situations
+Improve communication with their loved one as they practice how to initiate effective discussion, and to respond rather than react

 Learn how to create and stick to healthy boundaries